 Other Nutrient Issues under Study

 Garlic.
-Some reviewers have suggested that daily consumption of garlic in the form of powder, raw garlic, or garlic oil reduces total and LDL cholesterol by roughly 17 mg/dL and 9 mg/dL in hypercholesterolemic individuals when taken for more than 2 months.
-However, caution is advised, given that this is an area where commercial products are eager for research support and there is risk of publication bias.
-A large well-controlled randomized trial found no effects of garlic.
+Some reviewers have suggested that daily consumption of garlic in the form of powder, raw garlic, or garlic oil reduces total and LDL cholesterol by roughly 17 mg/dL and 9 mg/dL, respectively, in hypercholesterolemic individuals when taken for more than 2 months.
+Caution is advised, however, given that this is an area where commercial products are eager for research support and there is risk of publication bias.
+A large, well-controlled randomized trial found no effects of garlic.

 Probiotics.
 Probiotic supplementation in the form of either capsules or fermented milk products produced significant reductions in both total and LDL cholesterol of 6.5 and 8.5 mg/dL, respectively.

 Caution with use of red yeast rice.
 An active metabolite of red yeast rice, called monacolin K, is identical to lovastatin.
-However, red yeast rice may contain citritin, a mycotoxin known to cause nephrotoxicity.
+Red yeast rice, however, may contain citritin, a mycotoxin known to cause nephrotoxicity.
 Anaphylaxis, toxic hepatitis, and rhabdomyolysis have also been associated with the use of this product.
 Careful medical and laboratory monitoring would thereby be indicated for individuals who choose to use red yeast rice.

 Diet: Vegetarian, low-fat, nondairy, high in soluble fiber.
 Avoid trans fats.

 Nutrition consultation to advise patient in above diet and arrange follow-up.